Nazek-Altayeb/FoodTrack_Assessment/README.md

 And inorder to have an API out of this table, i am going to use the Django Serializer to transform model data into JSON format.

 ## Database
-One table `Store` is added to the Django default database, consists of the following `Id, Name, Address, Opening_hours`.
+One table is added to the Django default database, named `Store`, consists of the following fields `Id, Name, Address, Opening_hours`.

 ## API
 In my case, it's necessary to transform the `Store` table data into a JSON data, and this will result in having  4  key/value pairs in each JSON list-item.